 When traveling the region, I heard all sorts of folk tales about her Elixir’s magic.
 One guy, a local chef, told me he stopped drinking coffee, he just took a shot of Meredith’s in the morning.
 Another woman, a farmer, told me her kids never get sick anymore because she gave them Meredith’s at the first sign of trouble.

-Meredith and her magic Elixir are a Grey County success story I can’t help be share.
+Meredith and her magic Elixir are a Grey County success story I can’t help but share.
 Originally from Toronto, Meredith Cowan settled in Meaford over a decade ago to enjoy life in a small town surrounded by a rich agricultural heritage.
 After discovering ginger — and becoming instantly obsessed — she started perfecting her Elixir.
 It’s brewed over an open fire with oodles of ginger, lemons and honey she collects from her hives.
 In her first year she sold 200 bottles before appearing on Dragons’ Den Meaford and taking home $14,000 to grow her business.
 And grow has she ever!

 Her elixir is inspiring all sorts of creativity in the area.
 I had the most amazing, refreshing, just perfect slushie made with it at The Ravenna Country Market.
 In the few minutes I spent sipping my slushie and buying some fudge, almost a dozen people came in to snag one!
 Cyclists have long been stopping into the little shop to get a taste of Roy’s ginger slushie.